Azure-Samples/active-directory-verifiable-credentials/README.md

 - An Android or IOS device.
 - An Azure Active Directory (free) tenant.
-- An Azure subscription where you have access to create Azure storage accounts and a keyvault.
+- An Azure subscription where you have access to create a keyvault.

 Refer to our [documentation](https://aka.ms/didfordevs) for more instructions on setting up your own Azure AD Verifiable Credentials environment.